NordicSemiconductor/pc-ble-driver/Installation.md

 ### Dependencies
 1. Follow instructions in `Compiling pc-ble-driver from source` and install all dependencies.
 2. A recent version of GNU Make.
-3. Install a recent version of [GNU Embedded Toolchain for Arm](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads) .
+3. Install a recent version of [GNU Embedded Toolchain for Arm](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+And set its installation path as `GCCARMEMB_TOOLCHAIN_PATH`.

 #### Windows
 * Use chocolatey package manager for Windows to install Make.

 1. Install [Chocolatey](https://chocolatey.org/).
-2. Open cmd and type `choco install make`.
+2. Open cmd as `Administrator` and type `choco install make`.
 3. Make sure that make is exported in path variable.

 ### Compilation